asogaard/transferfactor/README.md

 # transferfactor
-Python package for performing background estimation using 2D transfer factor (TF) method
+Python package for performing background estimation using 2D transfer factor (TF) method, and for producing plots for the ATLAS boosted di-jet + ISR analysis.

 ## Quick start